ZivBenOr/JavaScript/numberToHebrewText/README.md

 # Number To Hebrew Text

-`NumberToHebrewText` does exacly what is sound: convert a given number to hebrew string.
+`NumberToHebrewText` does exactly what is sound: convert a given number to hebrew string.

 ## Usage